rysonw/iSweat/README.md

 ## Features List

-- Stores Exercise statistics in a MongoDB Database
+- Stores exercise statistics in a MongoDB Database
 - Allows users to edit and delete exercise enteries when needed
 - Provides a sleek front-end that enhances user-experience
-- Uses an API to request exercise data from the database
+- Uses a REST API to request and store exercise data from the database
 - Presents the data in a simple table for ease of reference
 - Utilizes error messages to ensure user knows what issues the application faces
 - Includes unit tests to ensure application is working as intended